pandeyaakash/Aakash-s-Portfolio/README.md

     <div class="col">
 <span style="font-style:italic;font-size:15px;">September 2016 – December 2016</span>
 <br>
-The team project led by me consisted of three types of login systems which have limited access for the chairman, the treasures and the residents.
+This team project was led by me consisted of RBAC system comprising of three types of login systems which have limited access for the chairman, the treasures and the residents.
 The chairman can add notices, resolve complaints and add new residents to the society database.
-Whereas, the treasurer could only maintain the dues of the society and residents of the society can add complaints, view the pictures of the society events and check the pending dues if any.
+Whereas, the treasurer could only maintain the dues of the society and residents of the society, add complaints, view the pictures of the society events and check the pending dues.
 The project involved programing in HTML, PHP, CSS, JavaScript, MongoDB.
 <br>
 <br>